MicrosoftDocs/appcenter-docs/docs/sdk/push/ios.md

 2. Implement the following callback to detect a foreground notification:

     ```objc
-    //iOS 10 and up, called when a notification is delivered to an app that is in the foreground.
+    // iOS 10 and later, called when a notification is delivered to an app that is in the foreground.
     -(void)userNotificationCenter:(UNUserNotificationCenter *)center willPresentNotification:(UNNotification *)notification withCompletionHandler:(void (^)(UNNotificationPresentationOptions options))completionHandler {

         // Do something, e.g. set a BOOL @property to track the foreground state.